-- A wildlife census of the area (ZSI will take at least 2-3 years to complete the survey); - Preparation of a master plan showing all protected areas i.e. national parks, wildlife reserves, reserve and protected forests, etc. on which should be superimposed the areas cannot be taken up for various reservoirs, roads, canals, settlement colonies, etc; - Study of the carrying capacity of the surrounding areas where the wildlife from the submergence area will disperse.
+A wildlife census of the area (ZSI will take at least 2-3 years to complete the survey);

+Preparation of a Master Plan showing all protected areas i.e. National Parks, Wildlife Reserves, Reserve and Protected Forests, etc. on which should be superimposed the areas cannot be taken up for various reservoirs, roads, canals, settlement colonies, etc.;

+Study of the carrying capacity of the surrounding areas where the wildlife from the submergence area will disperse.

 These studies are considered specially important in the case of NSP.
-The work initiated by the Botanical Survey of India and ZSI at the request of the project authorities will be completed only by 1989.
-The other studies have not been initiated.
+The work initiated by BSI and ZSI at the request of the Project Authorities will be completed only by 1989.
+The other studies have not yet been initiated.
 Under the circumstances, it is not possible to assess the impact of the loss of habitat on the wildlife and the overall loss of biological diversity and genetic reserves.

-Even if one were to assume that the forests to be destroyed do not contain genetic resources, which in any case cannot be valued, the simple loss of these forests would have an environmental cost estimated at several thousand crores of rupees as per norms developed by the FRL.
+Even if one were to assume that the forests to be destroyed do not contain genetic resources, which in any case cannot be valued, the simple loss of these forests would have on environmental cost estimated at several thousand crores of Rupees as per norms developed by FRL.
 The environmental cost is thus colossal.